msarigul20/GasStationSimulation/README.md

-# GasStationSimulation
+#SE115 - Gas Station Simulation

+### Project Detail
 The project created for course which called SE 116.
 The purpose of project is to increase the efficiency of the station, to be able to integrate all the system of the station and to be able support employees’ tasks in station in daily routine.

 It was a group project and I developed with my 3 friends.